Published on November 26th, 2013 | by Lisa Furgison2

 “Try to get creative, but don’t sacrifice clarity for creativity,” Wilson says.
 “People scroll through a lot of pictures on Instagram so you want your items to standout.”

-Post picture with hashtags
+Post pictures with hashtags

 Once you’ve got some pictures of your products, go ahead and post them to your company’s Instagram site, but don’t forget to use hashtags, Wilson says.